python/cpython/Doc/library/statistics.rst

 For example, given `historical data for SAT exams
 <https://blog.prepscholar.com/sat-standard-deviation>`_ showing that scores
-are normally distributed with a mean of 1060 and a standard deviation of 192, determine the percentage of students with scores between 1100 and 1200, after rounding to the nearest whole number:
+are normally distributed with a mean of 1060 and a standard deviation of 192, determine the percentage of students with test scores between 1100 and 1200, after rounding to the nearest whole number:

 .. doctest::